Frequently Asked Questions

-It usually takes 2-3 years to get a puppy from us, because we don't always have a litter every year.
+It usually takes about 3 years to get a puppy from us, because we don't always have a litter every year and lost of families on out wait list.
 Some people are lucky to get a puppy sooner though.

 Basically, everyone has a chance to get a puppy from us, even if you are at the bottom of the list.
 We do not choose on a first-come, first-served basis (although we do note the date of the first contact), but who's the best fit for one of our pups.
 Not every one who desires a dog of this kind is suited for the breed.
 Over the years, breeders develop a very good feeling for recognizing whether someone meets the basic requirements for a herding dog or not, regardless of whether you have a house with a large garden or just an apartment with a small garden area.
 The most important thing is that you know how to raise and train a puppy, and enable your companion a wonderful and happy life.
 In addition, everyone who gets a puppy from us also becomes part of our family, which is why we demand high standards on our puppy families and attach great importance to sympathy – if you have the opportunity to choose your family, you want to do it right ;)